Dexter (TV series): Marketing

 In preparation for the United Kingdom launch of the series, Fox UK experimented with an SMS-based viral marketing campaign.
 Mobile phone owners received the following unsolicited SMS messages addressed to them by name with no identifying information other than being from "Dexter": "Hello (name).
 I'm heading to the UK sooner than you might think.
 Dexter."
 The SMS message was followed by an email directing the user to an online video "news report" about a recent spree of killings.
 Using on-the-fly video manipulation, the user's name and a personalized message were worked into the report—the former written in blood on a wall near the crime scene, the latter added to a note in an evidence bag carried past the camera.
-While the marketing campaign succeeded in raising the profile of the show, it proved unpopular with many mobile owners, who saw this as spam advertising aimed at mobile phones.
+While the marketing campaign raised the show's profile, it proved unpopular with many mobile owners, who saw this as spam advertising aimed at mobile phones.
 In response to complaints about the SMS element of the campaign, Fox issued the following statement: